✔ No account fees or minimums ✔ Up to 4.20% APY

 Are tradelines good for credit?

 The information contained with your tradelines is used to generate your credit score.
-It reflects how well you manage credit and can therefore be either good or bad, depending on whether you have been paying back debt on time and how much debt you are carrying.
+It reflects how well you manage credit and can therefore be either good or bad, depending on such factors as whether you have been paying back debt on time and how much debt you are carrying.

 Adding a tradeline can actually lower your credit in the short-term.
 For example, it will lower the average age of your accounts, which can have a negative impact on your length of credit history.
-However, if you can maintain the account over the long-term and keep up with payments, the new account may provide a boost to your credit score.
+However, if you can maintain the account over the long-term and keep up with payments, the new account may help build your credit score.

 How do I get tradelines on my credit?